jack-obrien/frumpus-browser/README.md

 # frumpus-browser
 A basic web browser built in Python.
+Based on following the [Browser Engineering book](https://browser.engineering/)